gene-git/dns_tools/README.md

 DNS server tools - aka DNSSEC made easy.

 DNSSEC can be a little tricky especially rolling the keys.
-We procide the tools to simplify and automate this as much as possible.
+We provide the tools to simplify and automate this as much as possible.

 ## Installation